 2 – Pizza dell’ Anfiteatro

 This piazza is – as its name explains – built on a former Anfiteatro, amphitheater.
 It is a busy spot full of restaurants, osterias and pizzerias.
 Yes, it is a spot, where mainly visitors go, but we’re all travelers after all, right?
-After walking around all day I was quite tired to look for a hidden local spot and decided to have diner on Piazza dell’ Anfiteatro.
+After walking around all day I was quite tired to look for a hidden local spot and decided to have dinner on Piazza dell’ Anfiteatro.
 The prices are moderate and the food is good.
 I love the yellow houses with the laundry outside of the windows.

 3 – Ride along the city wall